 Available Staking Pools

 We invest in our infrastructure to provide a reliable, secure, and optimized staking pool experience.
 All staking pools run on modern node hardware with computing resources exceeding the recommended specifications.
 Select a pool that is below 95% saturation.
 It is okay to be at 100%, but going higher will slightly decrease your rewards.
 All MANTIS pools have identical fees and performance.
 The 6 MANTIS relay and core servers are located in 4 different data centres across 2 continents and each are provisioned with 6 CPU cores, 32 GB RAM, and 400 GB SSD's.
-The current recommended pools to delegate to are MANT2 or MANT3.

 How to stake (delegate)